India Travel Tips for the complete beginner

 I guess this is an offensive gesture, both for people and for gods.

 And the last thing you’d want is to have your AirBnB host or Shiva the Destroyer mad at you when you’re on a trip to India.
 Keep those soles on the ground, homie!

-Other tips include: dress modestly, avoid public displays of affection, and be ready to bargain for things.
+Other tips include: dress modestly, avoid public displays of affection, and be ready to bargain over the prices of things.

 Apparently – again according to random people on the internet – Indian people might press their palms together and say “namaste” as a greeting.

 I’ll get back to you on that one, though.
 I thought that only Ultra-Spiritual types like J.P.
 Sears did that.

 “Always drink bottled water” seems to be the biggest piece of advice here.
 “Bathe in holy rivers at your own risk.”
 “Keep your eyes closed in the shower.”

 Also: get vaccinated.

 This I was able to do on the cheap due to Spain’s public health system.
 They shot me full of Hepatitis A+B vaccine, plus Typhoid and Japanese Encephalitis, all for the low low price of 19€.

 (And it must be said, the 19€ were for the optional encephalitis vaccine.
 The other two were free.)